DaylinMorgan/recipebook/content/recipes/chili/index.md

 - Remove the bacon when brown to an a second pot, but keep the drippings in the heavy pot
 - Brown the beef and pork in the heavy pot, when complete remove to the bacon pot, leave the drippings
 - Add the peppers, onion, shallots, jalapeno to the heavy pot and saute/brown over medium heat until soft
-- Once the items in #4 are starting to get soft, add the garlic and cook until #4 is complete (don't let the garlic burn)
+- "Once the items in #4 are starting to get soft, add the garlic and cook until #4 is complete (don't let the garlic burn)"
 - Add the meat and bacon back into the heavy pot
 - Add the tomatoes (and juice from can), one full container of Chili powder, cumin, paprika and mix well (add up to 2 teaspoons of salt)
 - Add enough beer to cover mixture
 - Bring to a boil and then cut back to a simmer
 - Simmer a few hours, if liquid level gets low, add more beer
 - After two hours, stir in the brown sugar and 1/2 the second bottle of chili powder
 - After another hour taste, if it needs more chili taste add more chili powder.
 If it needs more sweetness add molasses.
 Salt if needed.
-(I think I've tended to add more molasses for sweetness and chili powder rather than jalapeno for sweetness)
 - Keep simmering and watching liquid level, adding beer as needed
 - If you want more of a kick, add more jalapeno, but be careful, we have had issues with things getting overly seasoned
 - Keep skimming off the grease that floats to the top of the pot